-- B.3 In cause lists, forms and orders members of the judiciary should be described as follows: - (a) Circuit Judges, as 'His [or Her] Honour Judge A'. - When the judge is sitting as a judge of the High Court under section 9(1) of the Senior Courts Act 1981, the words 'sitting as a judge of the High Court' should be added; - (b) Recorders, as 'Mr [or Mrs, Ms or Miss] Recorder B'. - This style is appropriate irrespective of any honour or title which the recorder might possess, but if in any case it is desired to include an honour or title, the alternative description, 'Sir CD, Recorder' or 'The Lord D, Recorder' may be used; - (c) Deputy Circuit Judges, as 'His [or Her] Honour EF, sitting as a Deputy Circuit Judge'. - (d) Deputy High Court Judges appointed under section 9(4) of the Senior Courts Act 1981, as 'Mr[ or Mrs, Ms, or Miss] GH sitting as a Deputy High Court Judge' - (e) qualifying judges advocates, as 'His [or Her] Honour IJ, sitting as a qualifying judge advocate.' - (f) District Judges (Magistrates' Courts), as "District Judge (Magistrates' Courts) K"
+B.3 In cause lists, forms and orders members of the judiciary should be described as follows:

+- (a) Circuit Judges, as 'His [or Her] Honour Judge A'. - When the judge is sitting as a judge of the High Court under section 9(1) of the Senior Courts Act 1981, the words 'sitting as a judge of the High Court' should be added; - (b) Recorders, as 'Mr [or Mrs, Ms or Miss] Recorder B'. - This style is appropriate irrespective of any honour or title which the recorder might possess, but if in any case it is desired to include an honour or title, the alternative description, 'Sir CD, Recorder' or 'The Lord D, Recorder' may be used; - (c) Deputy Circuit Judges, as 'His [or Her] Honour EF, sitting as a Deputy Circuit Judge'. - (d) qualifying judges advocates, as 'His [or Her] Honour GH, sitting as a qualifying judge advocate.' - (e) District Judges (Magistrates' Courts), as "District Judge (Magistrates' Courts) J"